Your Custom Text Here

 • Listed as one of NOW Magazine’s Top Ten Toronto Theatre Artists

-Brodie is currently Assistant Professor (Playwriting) at the UBC School of Creative Writing.
-She is an Associate Artist at Ruby Slippers Theatre and a member of CAEA, ACTRA, SOCAN, the Literary Translators Association of Canada (ATTLC-ATC), and the Playwrights Guild of Canada (PGC).
+Brodie, a graduate of the Universities of Guelph and Calgary, has been Assistant Professor (Playwriting) at the UBC School of Creative Writing and Artist-in-Residence at Concordia University.
+She is a member of CAEA, ACTRA, SOCAN, the Literary Translators Association of Canada (ATTLC-ATC), and the Playwrights Guild of Canada (PGC).

 At the Banff Centre, 2016.
 Photo by Natasha Greenblatt.